What is profit sharing?

 Profit-sharing plans are a type of retirement account that’s funded entirely by the employer or business owner.
 Employees do not make any contributions to this type of plan.

-Furthermore, as the IRS explains, “there is no set amount that the law requires” an employer or business to contribute to such plans.
+As the IRS explains, “there is no set amount that the law requires” an employer or business to contribute to such plans.
 “If you can afford to make some amount of contributions to the plan for a particular year, you can do so.
 Other years, you do not need to make contributions,” says the IRS website.

 In fact, a business does not actually have to have profits to make contributions to a profit-sharing plan.
 Nor is the business required to give every employee the same amount of money through profit-sharing distributions.